datastax-demos/cornerstone/README.md

 # Cornerstone

-The Cornerstone project was developed out of the need for streamlining the development process using DataStax Enterprise for demos and proof of concepts.
+The Cornerstone project was developed out of the need for streamlining the development process using DataStax Enterprise for demos, proof of concepts, and standalone applications.

 ## Prerequisites